viky-ai/website/blog/_posts/2019-07-05-welcome-to-viky-ai/2019-07-05-welcome-to-viky-ai.md

 <!--keep reading-->

-With viky.ai, develop natural language processing agents without a single line of code.
-Indeed viky.ai already contains a large number of agents prepared by us.
+With viky.ai you can develop natural language processing agents without a single line of code.
+Infact, viky.ai already contains a large number of agents prepared by us.
 To build your own agents, tap into existing agents and add your own descriptions.

 To learn more, check out our [getting started guide](/doc/guides/getting-started/) and get into the adventure.